 If your content marketing machine demands a consistent quality then you definitely need editorial guidelines.

-Editorial guidelines are rules that dictate how you write your content in a way that’s appropriate for your audience.
+Editorial guidelines are rules that dictate how you write content in a way that’s appropriate for your audience, brand, and sometimes Google.

 What do editorial guidelines include?